btc-ticker/btc-ticker/README.md

 Due to the limited lifetime of 1000000 refreshes and an expected lifetime of 5 years, the refresh period has been set to 216 seconds.
 ### Buttons
 There are four buttons which the following behaviour (Please be patient after pressing, the e-ink is quite slow):
-1. Switch through different ticker views
+1. Switch through different ticker views (views can be selected in the config.ini)
-2. Switch BTC/fiat graph through 1, 7 and 30 days
+2. Switch BTC/fiat graph through 1, 3 and 7 days (Can be changed in the config.ini)
-3. Switch the layout of the ticker
+3. Switch the layout of the ticker (layouts can be selected in the config.ini)
 4. Switch inverted mode

 ### Switching to ro-mode